quocdat32461997/quocdat32461997.github.io/portfolio.md

 ---

 This consists:
-* timeline-based AI/ML/DL projects that I have worked on
+* My timeline-based AI/ML/DL projects that I have worked on
 * My publications
-* Research papers that I have read and found interesting/practical
+* Research papers that I have read and found interesting/practical (comments included)
+* My blogs and presentations
-* Others
+* Interview prep
+* AI courses I took
 ---

 ## Projects